evnik/XcodeRN/Xcode12Beta3.md

 *   Fixed an issue where editing a file outside of Xcode would cause Xcode to crash on launch.
 (58272739)

-*   Fixed issues editing `Date` and `Data` values in propety list files where the changes would not get saved.
+*   Fixed issues where Xcode wouldn’t properly save edits to `Date` and `Data` values in property list files.
 (58836269)

 *   Improved the display order in code completion to prioritize symbols matching parameter types.
 (59066628)